PierreSandy/Art-Website/README.md

 * [Setup](#setup)

 ## General info
-This project is an mock website used to preview
+This project is an mock website used to practice HTML & CSS Skills

 ## Technologies
 Project is created with: